This post may contain affiliate links. Please read my disclosure policy.

 Peach Raspberry Crisp

-• Peaches: you’ll need 4 organic, peeled, and sliced peaches.
+• Fresh Peaches: You’ll need four organic, peeled, and sliced ripe peaches.

-• Raspberries: I like to use organic raspberries to keep the freshness and quality top notch.
+• Raspberries: I like to use organic raspberries it adds a nice tart contrast to the peaches.

-• Sweetener: either raw honey or maple syrup work great.
+• Sweetener: Either raw honey or maple syrup works great.

-• Cinnamon: adds a touch of warm sweetness.
+• Cinnamon: Adds a touch of warm spice.

-• Ground Flax: flax helps absorb the moisture from the fruit as it cooks for a more gooey filling.
+• Ground Flax: Flax helps absorb the moisture and thickens the fruit as it bakes, for a more gooey filling.

-• Walnuts and Almond Flour: ground walnuts and almond flour make the perfect paleo base for our crumble topping.
+• Walnuts and Almond Flour: Ground walnuts and almond flour make the perfect gluten-free and paleo base for our crumble topping.

-• Cinnamon: can you ever go wrong with more cinnamon?
+• Cinnamon: Can you ever go wrong with more cinnamon?
+Adds a pleasant warmth to the crisp.

-• Vanilla Extract: adds flavor depth and warmth.
+• Vanilla Extract: Brings depth to the dessert.

-• Sea Salt: cuts the sweetness and helps enhance the flavor of the crisp.
+• Sea Salt: Cuts the sweetness and helps enhance the core flavor of the crisp.

 How to Make Peach Raspberry Crisp